-Alga (yes, alga) is one of the most common problems faced while maintaining a pond, lake, or water feature.
+Pond algae is one of the most common problems pond owners face while maintaining a pond, lake, or water feature and it's a completely normal part of a ponds ecosystem.
 It forms a big and diverse group of eukaryotic organisms that love sunlight, warmth, and high-nutrient bodies of water like your pond.
 Like plants, algae uses photosynthesis to convert light into energy.
 It doesn't have a root system like traditional plants and often grows floating on the waters surface, across submerged surfaces, or in the water column.
 In abundance, algae will mat on the surface or spread throughout the water column shading your pond, preventing plant growth & reducing oxygen content.
 If left unchecked it can deplete your pond of oxygen killing fish and other organisms.

 Learn more about fixing 'Pea Soup' pond water.

 Discover how to treat different types of algae.

 Learn about solutions for treating green algae.

 Floating, Submersible, and Marginal Pond Plants To The Rescue